Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

 Cloacal prolapse is a very serious health condition, and it requires immediate medical attention.

-If the prolapse is not taken care of quickly, the affected organs will die.
+The affected organs will die if the prolapse is not taken care of quickly.

 Once necrosis of the organs happens, it is usually fatal for your beardie.

-When dealing with a cloacal prolapse, the most important thing to do is keep the affected organ moist.
+The most important thing to do when dealing with a cloacal prolapse is to keep the affected organ moist.